christopherklint97/Dolt/docs/dev/dev_docs.md

 ![Schema](database_schema.png)

-## Standard user flow of Dolt

-Here is a step by step overview of the user flow for the app:

-1. Arrive at the homepage and sign in with Slack
-2. Login successful, reach the task manager dashboard
-3. Create tasks with different attributes
-4. Add these tasks to a group (user could have also created the groups first)
-5. After getting familiar with the web app, user installs the Dolt app to their Slack workspace
-6. User learns the slash commands
-7. User can now view and add both tasks and groups with the right commands

 ## Slack API

 The [Slack API](https://api.slack.com/) provides functionality through its Oauth and slash commands.
 More features can be built later as well, for example the ability to tag other Slack users and assign tasks to them.